|

 1887: Returning home from investigating the murder of Admiral Abernetty in Yorkshire, Holmes is driven to make a dramatic choice between the companionship of Watson or cocaine.

 1885: Holmes and Watson are sent tickets to a performance by the Imperial Russian Ballet.
 Petrova, the prima ballerina puts a proposal to Holmes regarding the fathering of her child.
-Holmes' solution to the problem does not meet with approval from Watson, ruining his evening.
+Holmes's solution to the problem does not meet with approval from Watson, ruining his evening.
 Holmes gains a violin from the incident.

 1888: A young woman, saved from the river, is brought to Baker Street by a cabby.
 Holmes learns that she is Gabrielle Valladon, looking for her missing husband, the inventor of a new kind of air pump.
 The trail leads to an empty shop and a cage of canaries, and thence to the Diogenes Club, where Mycroft warns Holmes off the case.
 Acting on a lead overheard from Mycroft, Holmes, Watson and Gabrielle travel to Scotland, where they stay near Loch Ness.
 A visit to a cemetery reveals the location of a troupe of midgets missing from a circus, and the fate of Gabrielle's husband.
 Watson sees the Loch Ness Monster.
 A visit to Urquhart Castle reveals the destination of the canaries from London, along with a delivery of sulphuric acid.
 A boat trip on the Loch is interrupted by another appearance of the monster.
-On their return to the hotel Holmes and Watson and a bottle of champagne receive a summons to the castle, where Holmes's deductions regarding the monster are confirmed, but where he learns more than he wants to know about Gabrielle, and meets a very gracious lady.
+On their return to the hotel, Holmes, Watson and a bottle of champagne receive a summons to the castle, where Holmes's deductions regarding the monster are confirmed, but where he learns more than he wants to know about Gabrielle, and meets a very gracious lady.

-Back at Baker Street some months later Holmes receives sad news from Yokohama, and Lestrade asks him to investigate the Ripper murders in Whitechapel but is sent away by Watson.
+Back at Baker Street some months later, Holmes receives sad news from Yokohama, and Lestrade asks him to investigate the Ripper murders in Whitechapel but is sent away by Watson.